Khrees2412/gratis-assesment/README.md

 I decoupled the routes handler from the routes to enable easy project maintenance.

-I used express validator library to validate the request body to ensure proper the basic requirements were met.
+I used the express-validator library to validate the request body to ensure the basic requirements were met.

 I implemented basic testing of controllers to ensure the routes worked with the right request body.